coinbrute/ez-formatter/README.md

 # smart-parser
-json to xml and back to json. no fuss. no libraries.
+json to xml and back to json. no fuss. simple and fast. period.